HydroModPy/HydroModPy/docs/source/user_guide/config_reference/solver.rst

 built-in backend, or ``backend = { backend = "custom", name = "x" }``
 for a plugin-registered backend.

+It also carries the backend-agnostic preprocessing switches both MODFLOW backends read, so one TOML key drives both.

 .. raw:: html

    <div class="hmp-level-toggle" data-section="solver">